 Although city officers hope to provide recommendations on options early next year for improving public transport integration, Mr Baguley said any major decisions should be left to the new Auckland Council to be elected in October, 2010.

-One Response to “Tram rides on waterfront options list”
+One thought on “Tram rides on waterfront options list”